 Even today, incidents of caste discrimination come to the fore and to deal with this, citizens have got Article-15 i.e. such a fundamental right under which any Indian citizen on the basis of his religion, race, caste, sex or place of birth cannot be discriminated.

 However, unfortunately despite certain constitutional provisions and Laws like – The Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act, 1989 there is still the practice of discrimination prevalent in Indian society.

 It is the responsibility of the government and society to not allow any such discrimination.
 Even today Article-15 is violated the most in the name of caste and religion.

 People living in metros and big cities feel that discrimination in the name of caste and religion is almost over now, but the truth is that such discrimination still happens in many parts of the country, especially in rural areas.

 The perceptions prevailing in society for centuries about caste and religion are still present today.

 1. The Protection of Civil Rights Act, 1955

 Through this law, there is a provision to punish those who practice untouchability in any form.
 The Untouchability (Offences) Act, of 1955 was out in the year 1955.

-This Act came into effect from June 1, 1955, but on the basis of the recommendations of the Ilayaperumal Committee constituted in April 1965, extensive amendments were made to it in 1976 and its name was changed to the Protection of Civil Rights Act, 1955.
+This Act came into effect on June 1, 1955, but on the basis of the recommendations of the Ilayaperumal Committee constituted in April 1965, extensive amendments were made to it in 1976 and its name was changed to the Protection of Civil Rights Act, 1955.

 This amended Act came into force with effect on 19th November 1976 and is in conformity with the provisions of Article 17 of the Indian Constitution relating to the abolition of untouchability.

 2. The Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act, 1989

 It seeks, inter alia, to prevent crimes against people belonging to Scheduled Castes and Scheduled Tribes.

-There is an Act to provide for the establishment of special courts for the prosecution of such offenses and for the grant of relief and rehabilitation of the victims of such offences.
+There is an Act to provide for the establishment of special courts for the prosecution of such offenses and for the grant of relief and rehabilitation of the victims of such offenses.